Tragedy of Charlottesville illustrates America's deep divide

 We need to return to an environment where people can agree to disagree but still exist in a society of tolerance, compassion, and diversity that has a basic level of common ground that unites us.
 Hate and bigotry have no part in these common values, and the leader of the country has to be a prime mover in reinforcing that.

-That is what is great about America and what made it great in the first place – and business must also continue to play its part in reinforcing those values upon which this country was built.
+That is what is great about America and what made it great in the first place.
+Business must also continue to play its part in reinforcing those values upon which this country was built.

-And that would be a much better subject matter for a dinner conversation at Trump Tower.
+We can only hope, but in my opinion that would be a much better subject matter for a conversation around the dinner table at Trump Tower.